 The most common type of loan, this "standard" mortgage often requires a down payment of 10% – 20%, as well as excellent credit and steady income.

-Available to most active and veteran military personnel, the VA loan offers lower qualification requirements and down payments as little as 0%.
+Available to most active and veteran military personnel, the VA loan offers lower qualification requirements and down payments of as little as 0%.

 What Do Mortgages Include?

-Your monthly mortgage payment actually doesn't just include the repayment of your loan.
+Your monthly mortgage payment doesn't just include the repayment of your loan.
 A few things are bundled into that payment to simplify the payment process.
 Here's what's typically included.

 This is the repayment of the initial amount you borrowed (typically the price of your home, less the down payment).

 When you borrow money, your lender charges you interest.
-The interest is calculated out for the duration of the loan and divided into monthly payments.
+The interest is calculated for the duration of the loan and divided into monthly payments.